Ivan Vuković (politician)

-Ivan Vuković (Иван Вуковић; born 17 September 1984) is a Montenegrin politician serving as the mayor of Podgorica since 2018.
+Ivan Vuković (Иван Вуковић; born 17 September 1984) is a Montenegrin politician who served as the mayor of Podgorica from 2018 to 2023.
 Before taking office, he worked as an Assistant Professor and Vice-Dean for International Cooperation at the Faculty of Political Science in Podgorica.

 Early life

-Ivan Vuković was born on September 17, 1984 in Podgorica, where he finished both elementary school and high school.
+Vuković was born on September 17, 1984, in Podgorica, where he finished both elementary school and high school.

 Vuković completed his undergraduate and specialist studies in 2007 at the University of Montenegro, Faculty of Political Science (study program International Relations and Diplomacy).
 He was one of the top students in his class, with an average grade of A (9.7).

 Shortly before the referendum in 2006, he was one of the student representatives in the Movement for Independence of Montenegro.

 After completing his specialist studies (2006-2007), Vuković completed an internship at the Montenegro Ministry of Foreign Affairs, after which he enrolled in postgraduate studies in the Netherlands at Leiden University.

 In 2008, Vuković defended his masters thesis on the topic of "European Integration and Political Competition in Montenegro: The Determinants of Party Consensus".

 Upon returning to Montenegro (2008-2014) Vuković began working as a teaching assistant at the Faculty of Political Science of the University of Montenegro.

 During 2010, Vuković wrote foreign policy columns for the daily newspaper Pobjeda.

 From September to November 2013, Vuković conducted a PhD thesis research at Harvard University and in June 2014 defended his PhD thesis on Party Outcomes in Hybrid Regimes in the Western Balkans and Beyond at the Central European University in Budapest.